 In 1886, Clarkson won 36 games in 55 starts, striking out 313.
 On August 14 he defeated St. Louis, 5-2, for the 17th consecutive time, a record that still stands.
 Four days later, he fanned 16 Kansas City batters to set the club record.
 On August 23, Clarkson tossed a one-hitter over Detroit, losing a no-hitter in the eighth inning on a controversial hit by Deacon White.
 Chicago won the pennant by 2½ games over Detroit.
 Again the White Stockings faced the St. Louis Browns of the American Association in the postseason.
 This time St. Louis won, four games to two.
 Clarkson was 2-2 in four starts, winning Games One and Three.
 The series is memorable for the sixth and final game, a contest regarded as one of the finest of the era.
 Clarkson took the mound with his club down three games to two and took a 3-0 lead into the eighth inning, hoping to tie the series.
 However, the Browns pushed across three runs to even the score.
-In the 10th, St. Louis outfielder Curt Welsh tried to steal home.
-He was seemingly caught but Clarkson’s pitch to King Kelly went astray and Welsh scored the winning run.
+In the 10th, St. Louis outfielder Curt Welch tried to steal home.
+He was seemingly caught but Clarkson’s pitch to King Kelly went astray and Welch scored the winning run.
 Clarkson had apparently crossed up his catcher.
 It was known as the “$15,000 Slide” because of the winner-take-all agreement between the clubs.
 The Chicago players were drinking heavily during the series, some showing signs of drunkenness while on the field.
 Clarkson may not have been drinking during the day, but he was tearing it up at night.
 It was said that he was slotted to start Game Five but couldn’t because of a hangover.
 It was the only time in seven tries that an American Association club won the postseason series between the two leagues.

 Over the winter, Clarkson worked out daily with fellow Cambridge native Tim Keefe.
 The two pitchers were concerned about the new rules in 1887 that shrank the pitcher’s box and lengthened the pitching distance to 55 feet 6 inches.
 It had been 50 feet when Clarkson debuted in 1882.
 Clarkson was also concerned about the loss of his catcher, King Kelly, who had been sold to Boston for $10,000.
 These matters didn’t deter Clarkson, though; he led the league in most pitching categories again in 1887, amassing a 38-21 record in 59 starts.
 Detroit won the pennant, however.
 Clarkson defeated the Wolverines nine times, the most by one pitcher over an eventual pennant winner.
 As the end of the season neared, Clarkson negotiated a $200 bonus if the club finished in second place; but the White Stockings fell to third.
 After another fine year, he wanted a significant boost in income; he also wanted out of Chicago; more specifically, he wanted to play near his home.
 He declared, “My home is in Boston, and all the domesticities I have center there.
 I am anxious to have a house of my own, and to fit it up as a permanent residence.”18 As the season ended he met with club president Al Spalding and told him so, asking for a trade to Boston, and later sending follow-up letters reaffirming his desire.
 Clarkson’s family was also pushing him to leave baseball and join the family jewelry business.
 (Another rumor, neither proved nor disproved, claimed that Clarkson and the White Stockings’ shortstop, Ned Williamson, had had a falling-out and Clarkson vowed to never play with him again.)